HuyaneMatsu/hata/docs/ref/discord/Client.md

 client at the [guild](Guild.md) it moves it.

-If not every library is installed, raises `RuntimeError`, or if the voice client fails to connect raises `TimeoutException`.
+If not every library is installed, raises `RuntimeError`, or if the voice client fails to connect raises `TimeoutError`.

 ### `request_member(self,guild,name,limit=1)`